xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+You could live a better life, if you had a better mind and a better body.